elo-enterprises/k8s-tools/README.md

 $ ./k8s-tools.yml run ...
 ```

+That's all the setup you'll need just for using tools directly.
+See the next section for more information/examples re: stand-alone mode.

-If you're interested in setting up the [Make/Compose bridge](#makecompose-bridge) or preparing for [Container Dispatch](#container-dispatch), here's and example of what your Makefile should look like:
+If you're interested in tighter integration like setting up the [Make/Compose bridge](#makecompose-bridge) or preparing for [Container Dispatch](#container-dispatch), here's an example of what your project Makefile should look like:

 ```Makefile
 # myproject/Makefile (Make sure you have real tabs, not spaces!)